Egesiapres/webDev-skills/WreckCitySite/README.md

 The website had to be designed and realized for different devices (mobile, tablet and desktop) following the mobile-first philosophy, and to be responsive

 ### 3. Methodology
 The website has been designed using Figma.
-In the end, the site has been coded all using HTML, CSS and a bit of JS.
+It has been coded all using HTML, CSS and a bit of JS

 #### Figma file
 Here (https://www.figma.com/file/yXVIdLNHCQNRSgiAEn6OfY/WreckCitySite?node-id=0%3A1), is possible to find